PuneetBirdi/koho-tech-assignment/README.md

    ```

 Overall, I'm disappointed I couldn't get it to work but I learned a lot while completing this assignment about streaming and comparing dates.
-Using history.txt as a datastore added complexity but if you run the script multiple times with the same input it will continue to validate against history, which I'm proud of considering the possible use of this application.
+Using history.txt as a datastore added complexity but if you run the script multiple times with the same input it will continue to validate against history so more loads will be rejected as customers hit limits.

 ### Process Flow Diagram